WUR Library

 How to use copyrighted material in a MOOC?

-As a MOOC educates students who are not affiliated with WUR, the Easy Access agreement does not apply.
+As a MOOC educates non-WUR students, the Easy Access agreement does not apply.
 A MOOC is freely available on the internet and can be followed by anyone.
 As such, teachers may not use copyrighted materials in a MOOC, unless the materials’ copyright owner has granted written permission.
 Instead of copyrighted materials, teachers can use free access and/or Open Access materials.

 Free access materials

 Some subscription-based journals make their articles freely available for anyone to use after one or two years.
-You may use this free access material but only by providing a hyperlink (see question: How do I correctly link to copyright protected material?) to the material.
+You may use this free access material but only by providing a hyperlink to the material.

 Open Access materials

-Open Access materials are freely available from the start.
-Open Access material comes in different forms and sometimes the material has a Creative Commons Licence (see question: What is a Creative Commons Licence?).
+Open Access materials are freely available on the internet, but this does not automatically allow sharing the material.
+Open Access material comes in different forms and sometimes the material has a Creative Commons Licence.
 The form of Open Access or the kind of Creative Commons Licence determines whether the material can be used in a MOOC.

 Click here to find tips to find free access materials.